It seems, if you’re following finance and technology news, that Bitcoin is a bubble (again) it has crashed (again) and is left for dead (again).

 On China, ICOs and Bitcoin exchanges

 Initial coin offerings (or ICOs) are a way for people or companies to raise money.
-Raising money for your company or product is a draining, rigorous (and regulated) process and ICOs bypass a lot those steps.
+Raising money for your company or product is a draining, rigorous (and regulated) process and ICOs bypass a lot of those steps.

-A company usually writes a whitepaper: a statement of what the venture wants to achieve, how they’ll achieve those goals and how much money is needed to fund it.
+A company usually writes a whitepaper: a statement of what the venture wants to achieve, how it’ll achieve those goals and how much money is needed to fund it.
 They will also typically issue a new digital currency: a token or a coin.
 During the ICO fundraising period, investors (from all over the world) can invest in the venture using digital currency (often Bitcoin and Ether).
 If the venture does well, the new token should appreciate in value and give the investors a return.
 Just imagine if Facebook, Whatsapp or Uber issued tokens to early users…

 ICOs (and many of the companies raising funds this way) hold a lot of promise and may bring valuable innovation and disruption to the industry.
-That said, these whitepapers (and companies) are unaudited, making it easy for scammers or inept businesspeople to just slap together a website and whitepaper and get a lot of funding for what may or may not work out.
+That said, these whitepapers (and companies) are unaudited, making it easy for scammers or inept business people to just slap together a website and whitepaper and get a lot of funding for what may or may not work out.
 Most ventures fail, just because someone is raising a lot of money in an interesting and new way doesn’t mean success or your return on investment are guaranteed.